 It may be smaller, but the roar from Nissan’s 2.3-litre is certainly louder during acceleration but once it’s up to speed, the Navara is king.
 It’s more refined, there’s less road noise and the independent rear coil suspension negotiates the bumps and divots of the road a lot better.

-The 4-wheel drive system is also better on the L200.
-The fly-on-the-wheel system allows you to 2WD Hi to 4WD Hi at speeds of up to 62mph, and there are two additional settings (4WD Hi with locked centre-diff and 4WD Low with locked centre-diff) for more extreme operations, while the NP300 just has three settings (2WD Hi, 4WD Hi and 4WD) but an electronic limited-slip differential (eLSD).
+The four-wheel-drive system is also better on the L200.
+Mitsubishi’s shift-on-the-fly system allows you to switch from two-wheel-drive to four-wheel drive at speeds of up to 62mph, and there are two additional settings (4WD Hiigh with locked centre-diff and 4WD Low with locked centre-diff) for more extreme operations.

-Residual values, which has the biggest impact on total life costs, are far better on the on the NP300 Navara.
+Residual values, which have the biggest impact on total life costs, are far better on the Navara.
 Fuel economy is also superior, at 44.1mpg combined (official NEDC cycle) compared to 42.8mpg on the L200, although this is still a respectable figure.

-Service intervals are twice as long on the NP300, at two years or 25,000 miles compared with one year or 12,500 miles.
-Both vehicles come with a five years manufacturer warranty, although this is limited to 62,500 miles on the L200 and 100,000 miles on the NP300.
+Service intervals are twice as long on the Nissan, at two years or 25,000 miles compared with one year or 12,500 miles.
+Both vehicles come with a five years manufacturer warranty, although this is limited to 62,500 miles on the Mitsubishi and 100,000 miles on the Nissan.

-The NP300 Navara and L200 are both respectable vehicles in their own right, but it’s the NP300 that runs out as winner.
-There are many areas where the L200 comes out on top; it boasts a more spacious cab, better visibility, tighter turning circle, its quicker off the mark and better off-road.
+The Navara and L200 are both respectable vehicles in their own right, but it’s the Nissan that runs out as the winner.
+There are many areas where the Mitsubishi comes out on top, though; it boasts a more spacious cab, better visibility, tighter turning circle, it’s quicker off the mark and better off-road.

-However, the NP300 triumphed in many of the key areas for pickup operators.
-It’s a lot cheaper to run with better residual values and fuel economy, the warranty has a much longer mileage limit, there is a larger load area and towing capacity and its far more comfortable to drive.
+However, the Navara triumphed in many of the key areas for pickup operators.
+It’s a lot cheaper to run with better residual values and fuel economy, the warranty has a much longer mileage limit, there is a larger load area, greater towing capacity, and it’s far more comfortable to drive.